lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

     experience any force from the rest of the system.
 In absence of force acting on those atoms, they will conserve their initial velocity.

+..  container:: justify

     The *velocity* commands act only once and impose the velocity of the atoms of the groups *gwallbot* and *gwalltop*, respectively.

+..  container:: justify

-    Finally, let us dump the atom positions, extract the velocity profile using the ave/chunk command, extract the force applied on the walls, and then run for 20 ps (feel free to increase the duration for more accurate velocity profile):
+    Finally, let us dump the atom positions, extract the velocity profile using the *ave/chunk* command, extract the force applied on the walls, and then run for 20 ps (feel free to increase the duration for more accurate velocity profile).
+Add the following to *input.lammps*:

 ..  code-block:: lammps
-    :caption: *to be copied in Shearing/input.lammps*

     # vizualisation
     dump mydmp all atom 5000 dump.lammpstrj